The Treachery of Images in the Digital Sovereignty Debate: Abstract

 \section{Abstract}

-This analytical essay contributes to the ongoing deliberation about the so-called digital sovereignty, as pursued particularly in the European Union (EU).
-Drawing from classical political science literature, the essay approaches the debate through different miscomparisons, leading to different treacheries of images.
-By focusing on the Peace of Westphalia in 1648, the essay develops a viewpoint distinct from the conventional territorial notion of sovereignty.
+This short theoretical and argumentative essay contributes to the ongoing deliberation about the so-called digital sovereignty, as pursued particularly in the European Union (EU).
+Drawing from classical political science literature, the essay approaches the debate through paradoxes that arise from applying classical notions of sovereignty to the digital domain.
+With these paradoxes and a focus on the Peace of Westphalia in 1648, the essay develops a viewpoint distinct from the conventional territorial notion of sovereignty.
 Accordingly, the lesson from Westphalia has more to do with the capacity of a state to govern.
-With this viewpoint, the essay further advances another, broader, and more pressing debate on politics and democracy in the digital~era. \\ \textbf{Keywords}: deliberation, digital democracy, regulation, conceptual stretching, parochialism, self-sovereignty, Westphalia, territoriality, disinformation, logos
+It is also this capacity that is argued to enable the sovereignty of individuals within the digital realm.
+With this viewpoint, the essay further advances another, broader, and more pressing debate on politics and democracy in the digital era. \\ \textbf{Keywords}: digital democracy, conceptual stretching, self-sovereignty, Westphalia, territoriality, strategic autonomy